Tori-coder/Project-2/README.md

 | Safari | ✔ | ✔ |

 ### Manual Testing
+Each time a feature was added, all the functions were tested to see if there was an impact.

-The quiz was manually tested by a number of users through various rounds and found to function correctly.
+The quiz was manually tested by a number of users on various devices.
+The quiz was played through various rounds.
+All features were found to function correctly.

 ## Deployment